space-wizards/docs/src/en/templates/proposal.md

 ## Overview

-Penumatic valves currently have no gui to configure things like threshold or gain.
+Pneumatic valves currently have no GUI to configure things like threshold or gain.
 Pneumatic valves also can't be inversed (explained below).
 This PR seeks to implement both features and to make inversibility a toggle within the GUI.

 ## Background